-The Saskatchewan Indian Institute of Technologies was one of the first post-secondary institutes in the country to be fully governed by First Nations leaders.
-The school has campuses in Saskatoon, Prince Albert and Regina, all of which offer a full range of support services, including elders and life-skills coaches.
+The Saskatchewan Indian Institute of Technologies (SIIT) was one of the first post-secondary institutes in the country to be fully governed by First Nations leaders.
+The school has campuses in Saskatoon, Prince Albert and Regina, all of which offer a full range of support services, including Elders and life-skills coaches.

-SIIT’s growing program roster includes diplomas, certificates, academic upgrading and apprenticeship and trades training.
-Some programs have a distinctly First Nations focus, like the First Nations child care certificate and diploma program.
-Other programs include community studies addictions, office education, information technology and women-in-trades.
+SIIT’s growing program roster includes diplomas, certificates, academic upgrading, and apprenticeship and trades training.
+Some programs have a distinct First Nations focus, such as the First Nations child care certificate and diploma program.
+Other programs train students to work as health-care aides, in auto body repair, as IT support specialists and as women in trades.
 The school’s business program gives students a basic understanding of the operations of a corporation, charity or government organization.

 |Size of school||Tuition (diploma)||Tuition (certificate)||Residence offerings|

-|Small (fewer than 2,000 full-time students)||$3,700-$5,900||$3,700-$4,700||No|
+|Small (fewer than 2,000 full-time students)||$5,799-$11,125||$5,799-$8,529||No|

 - Mental Health and Wellness